 When selected, Windows link will show the various Windows installer options.
-For standard Windows (XP/Vista/7/8), the heading MinGW build ("native Windows" build), includes a link for the latest installer.
+For standard Windows (XP/Vista/7/8/10), the heading MinGW for Win64 (snapshots) includes a link to Source Forge for the latest installer.
 Click on the link and download the Windows installation program.
 You will need to access this file to perform the actual installation.
 There is no need to install the MinGW build.